livelifelively/documentation-driven-development-tools/docs/ddd-2-schema.human.md

 - **Example**:

-> Generate a Jest test for this function:
+> Generate a Vitest test for this function:

 > ```md
 > export const add = (a: number, b: number): number => a + b;